BuggyPasta/SMS-Tool/README.md

    - Check the logs at `/home/ovenking/docker_backup/sms_tool/logs/app.log`
    - Verify the GSM modem is properly connected
    - Ensure all required directories exist and have proper permissions
+   - Check that your user is in the dialout group: `groups $USER`
+   - Verify the schema.sql file exists in the database directory

+2. If you see permission errors:
+   - Run the prepare_host.sh script again
+   - Ensure you've logged out and back in after adding your user to the dialout group
+   - Check directory permissions: `ls -la /home/ovenking/docker_backup/sms_tool/`

-2. If SMS sending fails:
+3. If SMS sending fails:
    - Check the modem status in the admin dashboard
    - Verify the SIM card is properly inserted and activated
    - Check the signal strength indicator

-3. For other issues:
+4. For other issues:
    - Review the application logs
    - Check the container logs in Dockge
    - Verify all environment variables are set correctly